hackclub/hackclub/workshops/drum_pad/README.md

 ## Getting started

-Let's start by setting up our coding environment on [repl.it](https://repl.it/), a free, online code editor.
+Let's start by setting up our coding environment using [repl.it](https://repl.it/), a free, online code editor.
 To start your coding right away, navigate to [repl.it](https://repl.it/languages/html), and you will have your whole setup ready when you sign up.

 You will see that there are already three files named index.html, style.css, and script.js.
 Navigate to your `index.html` file, and we can start working on the structure of our drum pads in our HTML file.